 In an attempt to avoid foreclosure and bankruptcy, some homeowners seek out short sells and the forgiveness of their mortgage balance.
 This may seem like a sweet deal for debtors wanting to avoid bankruptcy; but the deal can sour if the mortgage balance is not forgiven in a timely manner.
 Right now, the IRS is waiving tax liability for mortgage debt forgiven if the short sale was for at least $50,000 less than the balance of the mortgage.
-However, this waiver expires December 31, 2012.
-That means that the short sale and debt forgiveness must happen before that date and if it doesn’t, the debtor will owe taxes on the mortgage balance.

 Before a debtor decides to seek debt forgiveness outside of bankruptcy, they need to closely examine how such a move will impact their tax liability.